fyliu/docker-mkdocs/docs/dockerhub.md

     1. In the upper-right, click on your username > Account Settings list item > Security tab
     1. Click the ++"New Access Token"++ button
-    1. For the Description, enter "docker-mkdocs action push"
+    1. For the Description, enter `docker-mkdocs action push`
-    1. For Permissions, choose "Read, Write"
+    1. For Permissions, choose `Read, Write`
     1. Click the ++"Generate"++ button
     1. Copy and save the token